BrentSeidel/VHDL-CPU/README.md

 I'm starting to write some simple documentation.
 Most of it should be linked from this
 section:
 * [Bus between CPU and FPGA](Bus.md)

+## Lessons Learned
+This is a list of things that I've learned.
+These are the more major items that have had me stumped for a few days, not minor items.
+* If you want to use a function from a package, make sure that the function is listed in the package spec.
+This should have been obvious to an Ada programer, but...